1/3 cup melted coconut oil or extra-virgin olive oil

 Preheat oven to 425 degrees Fahrenheit.
 If necessary, grease all 12 cups on your muffin tin with butter or non-stick cooking spray (my pan is non-stick and doesn’t require any grease).

 In a large mixing bowl, combine the flour, baking powder, cinnamon, baking soda and salt.
 Blend well with a whisk.
-Add the grated and chopped apple and stir to combine.
+Add the grated apple (if it is dripping wet, gently squeeze it over the sink to release some extra moisture) and chopped apple.
+Stir to combine.

 In a medium mixing bowl, combine the oil and maple syrup and beat together with a whisk.
 Add the eggs and beat well, then add the yogurt, applesauce and vanilla and mix well.
 (If the coconut oil solidifies in contact with cold ingredients, gently warm the mixture in the microwave in 30 second bursts.)